fsiegrist/devops-bootcamp-09-aws-services/Notes.md

 <summary>Video: 8, 9, 10 - Deploy to EC2 Server from Jenkins Pipeline</summary>
 <br />

+## Deploy an Application by Manually Starting a Docker Container
 After having built a Docker image containing our application and pushed it to a Docker repository, we are ready to deploy it on a server.
 In the deploy stage of the Jenkins pipeline we ssh into an EC2 server and execute a docker run command to pull the image and start a container running the application.
 To be able to do that, we have to install an SSH agent plugin and create according credentials.

 ### Install SSH Agent Plugin and Create SSH Credentials